natario1/CameraView/README.md

 - Seamless image and video capturing, even within the same session
 - System permission handling
 - Dynamic sizing behavior
-  - Create a `CameraView` of any size (not just presets!)
+  - Create a `CameraView` of **any** size
   - Center inside or center crop behaviors
   - Automatic output cropping to match your `CameraView` bounds
 - Built-in tap to focus
 - Built-in pinch to zoom
-- Built-in grid drawing (3x3, 4x4, golden ratio)
+- Built-in grid drawing
-- Control the camera parameters via XML or programmatically
 - Multiple capture methods
   - Take high-resolution pictures with `capturePicture`
-  - Take quick snapshots as a freeze frame of the preview with `captureSnapshot` (similar to SnapChat and Instagram)
+  - Take quick snapshots as a freeze frame of the preview with `captureSnapshot` (similar to Snapchat and Instagram)
 - `CameraUtils` to help with Bitmaps and orientations
-- EXIF support
+- Metadata support for pictures and videos
-  - Automatically detected orientation tag
+  - Automatically detected orientation tags
-  - Plug in location tags with `CameraView.setLocation(double, double)` to pictures and videos
+  - Plug in location tags with `setLocation()` API

 ## Setup